spreedly/mobile-sdk-ios/README.md

 ## Targets

 * CoreSdk - The core library.
 Includes the Spreedly client and all APIs necessary for a custom integration.
-* CocoaSdk - UI specific library.
+* SpreedlyCocoa - UI specific library.
 Includes custom controls and the Express iOS controllers.
 * UnitTests - Unit tests for CoreSdk and CocoaSdk.
 * SdkIntegrationTests - Integration tests making API calls to Spreedly.
 * CocoaSample - The sample app demonstrating the custom controls and Express features.